| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday August 13, 2010

 yesterday's email about the analysis that was trumpeted by Bill Bullard of

+the populist cattle organization.
 The CEO of US Premium Beef, Steven Hunt, has sent a letter to USDA that explains their concerns of a group like R-Calf taking matters into their own hands and offering their opinion about how the proposed marketing rules would help or hurt US Premium Beef shareholders.
 In a statement released to the media- US Premium Beef says "Some special interest groups have provided opinions on how this Proposed Rule would impact U.S. Premium Beef, its unitholders and associates.
 There continues to be many unanswered questions regarding this rule that are concerning to us.
 We are thoroughly analyzing how the Proposed Rule would impact our company, its producers and consumer customers.
 We will reserve further comments until we have completed our analysis.
 "In the meantime, we have communicated with the USDA (see letter by going to the LINK below) concerning the analysis by one special interest group that is incomplete and inappropriate given that it does not have all the facts and circumstances concerning our company, nor does it represent U.S. Premium Beef or its producers." | |

-USDA Says Global Wheat Stocks Are Being Sharply Reduced Due to Extreme Drought in Europe ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ In the Supply
+| USDA Says Global Wheat Stocks Are Being Sharply Reduced Due to Extreme Drought in Europe ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~In the Supply

 Demand report that was released on Thursday morning, the biggest changes